offsoc/zen-desktop/README.md

 ## 👨‍💻 Development and Contributing

-Some components used by @zen-browser as an attempt to make firefox forks a better place, and for other to enjoy the beauty of OSS.
+Some components used by @zen-browser as an attempt to make Firefox forks a better place, and for other to enjoy the beauty of OSS.
 You can find them [here](https://github.com/zen-browser/desktop/tree/dev/src/zen).

 #### `Run Locally`